CN-zdy/MSU_Net/README.md

       parser.add_argument('--beta1', type=float, default=0.5)  # momentum1 in Adam
       parser.add_argument('--beta2', type=float, default=0.999)  # momentum2 in Adam

-**4. Run train.py in the terminal's current directory**
+**4. Run train.py and test.py in the terminal's current directory**

-Note：
+Note：The segmentation results of the training, validation and testing can be obtained by modifying slover.py

-perfecting.....
+****